floledermann/stimsrv/README.md

 (The *[stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template)* provides the run.bat script which you can double-click to run the experiment defined in `experiment.js`.)

 This will start the stimsrv server and open a browser window, showing the experiment start page.
 (Omit `--open` if you only want to start the server and want to open the browser window(s) manually.
-The server will show the URL to connect to in its output.)
+The server will show the URL for the experiment in its output.)

 After choosing one of the two available *roles* in the web browser (which are provided by default and [can be changed](#device-configuration--roles)), the experiment will display the message "Hello from stimsrv" and a "Continue" button.
 When the button is clicked, the experiment ends, the results are stored in the `data` folder inside your project directory, and the experiment is run again immediately for the next participant.
 (Note that all of this is the default behaviour which can be changed if desired.)